Eggnog is wonderful but raw eggnog is even better. Made with whole raw milk, you get all the health benefits of probiotic bacteria and enzymes.

 Eggnog, if you're not familiar, is a sweetened holiday beverage made with milk and cream, sugar, eggs, and optional liquor — usually brandy, rum, or Bourbon.
 My favorite thing to add is Amaretto, a sweet Italian liqueur made from almonds.

-Commercial non-alcoholic eggnog is typically made with poor quality ingredients, ranging from “modified milk ingredients” instead of milk to all sorts of fillers and gums to produce a thicker beverage.
+Eggnog came to America from Europe in the 1800s.
+Nowadays, most people do not make their own eggnog, and instead buy it in grocery stores in the dairy aisle.
+Commercial eggnog is typically made with poor quality ingredients, ranging from “modified milk ingredients” instead of milk to all sorts of fillers and gums to produce a thicker beverage.